black-scythe0/Pybstts/README.md

 ## Pybstts

-- a fairly simple tts library in python.
+- A fairly simple tts library in python.

 > [!Warning]
 > library is not yet finished.